Yard, Anyway

 Not Using Visual Cids

 Sometimes, seeing the conversion helps.
-That said, imagine a 3-foot ruler.
-Three of those make a yard.
+Imagine a 3-foot ruler.
+But three of those make a yard.
 Now imagine 33 rulers lined up — that's 99 feet.
 You still have one foot left.
 That's your extra third of a yard.

 Practical Tips That Actually Work